DRIVEN BASE

 In addition, we require major suppliers to conduct self-checks on a regular basis using our supplier self-diagnostics, engage in dialogues with a certain number of suppliers, and request that they make direct improvements with regard to necessary issues.

-In fiscal 2022, we implemented self-checks of major suppliers (approximately 1,200 companies) around the world and received agreement to promote activities in line with the aims of our Supplier Sustainability Guidelines.
+In fiscal 2025, we implemented self-checks of major suppliers (approximately 2,300 companies) around the world and received consent to promote activities in line with the aims of our Supplier Sustainability Guidelines.

 Grievance Mechanism